Simplicial Chern-Weil theory for coherent analytic sheaves, part II: Characteristic classes via admissible simplicial connections

 We see that the only non-trivial part of the simplicial connections is in (simplicial) degree 1, over $U_{12}$, and so we calculate these curvatures:

-Recalling \cref{remark:fibre-integration-only-depends-on-certain-parts}, we know that the fibre integral is given by integrating the \mbox{$(k-p,p)$} term over the $p$-simplex (and here we are taking $k=1$), and so we find that the\footnote{The first exponential and first standard Atiyah classes agree, by definition.} Atiyah classes are given by
+Recalling \cref{remark:fibre-integration-only-depends-on-certain-parts}, we know that the fibre integral is given by integrating the \mbox{$(k-p,p)$} term over the $p$-simplex (and here we are taking $k=1$), and so we find that the\footnote{The first exponential and first standard Atiyah classes agree, by definition, so we do not need to say which we are using.} Atiyah classes are given by

-Note that the square of either curvature is zero, and so we only have a non-trivial first Atiyah class --- all higher ones are zero.
+Note that the square of either curvature is zero, and so only the \emph{first} Atiyah class is non-trivial --- all higher ones are zero.
 Using the convention/definition that the zero-th Atiyah class is $1$, we have the total Atiyah classes (that is, Chern characters), defined as the sums of all the Atiyah classes:

 Finally, if we say that, for a resolution

 the total Atiyah class (or Chern character) of $\mathcal{R}^{\bullet,0}$ is given by the alternating sum of the total Atiyah classes (or Chern characters) of the $\mathcal{R}^{\bullet,i}$, then